Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Dark matter and feasible parameter space

-After addressing the issues of tiny neutrino masses and $\Delta a_\ell$ for electron and muon, as well as the experimental constraints on the lepton flavor violating (LFV) observables in sections \ref{sec:numass} and \ref{sec:lfv}, we search for a candidate for cosmologically viable dark matter within the framework of this model in this section.
-The lightest $Z_2$-odd particle (L$Z_2$OP) in the model, being stable and weakly interacting, can be a potential candidate for dark matter if it satisfies the measured relic density and the constraints from dark matter direct and indirect detection experiments.
+After the discussion of tiny neutrino masses and $\Delta a_\ell$ for electron and muon, as well as the experimental constraints on the lepton flavor violating (LFV) observables in sections \ref{sec:numass} and \ref{sec:lfv}, we next search for a candidate for cosmologically viable dark matter within the framework of this model.
+The lightest $Z_2$-odd particle (L$Z_2$OP) in the model, being stable and weakly interacting, can be a potential candidate for dark matter if it is neutral and satisfies the measured relic density and the constraints from dark matter direct and indirect detection experiments.
 The model gives rise to the possibility of both fermionic dark matter when a neutral exotic fermion is the L$Z_2$OP, and scalar dark matter when a neutral exotic scalar is the L$Z_2$OP.

 We first take up the case of the scalar DM which is the CP-odd exotic scalar ($\phi_P$).
 In the course of this work, we have assumed a small mass splitting, $|m_{\phi_S}-m_{\phi_P}|$, which has been crucial in addressing the issues of neutrino masses as well as the bounds on various LFV processes.
 Since $\lambda_3 \sim {\cal O}\lfb 1\rfb$, the smallness of $|m_{\phi_S}-m_{\phi_P}|$ can only be assured by considering $\muphi >> v$.
 Therefore, we only consider scalar DM of mass $m_{\phi_P} \gtrsim 246$~GeV.
-For such a DM, annihilations into gauge bosons are too severe and it is difficult to satisfy the relic density value of $0.12 \pm 0.001$ \cite{Planck:2018vyg}.
-Further, the small value of $|m_{\phi_S}-m_{\phi_P}|$ implies two-component DM and taking into account their considerable coupling with Z, the direct detection constraints would be difficult to be addressed.
+For such a DM, the dominant annihilation channels typically include final states with electroweak gauge bosons, which can lead to an efficient depletion of the relic abundance for moderate dark matter masses.
+For larger masses, however, there can be a possibility of achieving relic density value consistent with observations.
+Concerning direct detection, the small value of $|m_{\phi_S}-m_{\phi_P}|$ implies two-component DM.
+Although both have a considerable coupling with $Z$, direct detection can proceed via inelastic scattering which can significantly weaken current bounds.
+A detailed analysis of this possibility is beyond the scope of the present work.